Oussa-Err/solid-spork/README.md

 - View detailed product information and pricings
 - Contact the website administrators through the contact form
 - keep track of arrival products via countdown

+## Project Description

+This project is a website built with a desktop-first responsive design approach.
+It has been designed and developed to provide an optimal user experience on desktop devices while also adapting and scaling gracefully on different screen sizes, including tablets and mobile devices.

 ## Installation